IEK-5/freespa/DOC.md

 incidentally find offsets in zenith angles of up to 0.1°, even when limiting the range of latitudes between -65--65°.
 One might argue that determining the exact sunrise and set times is always inaccurate due atmospheric refraction effects [2].
-On the other hand, I would argue that adding model uncertainties does not help and, in this case, is not hard to avoid (simply check the result and, in necessary improve the answer).
+On the other hand, it is unnecessary to add model uncertainties to a problem that is already hard.
+The freespa routines use iterative methods to find an accurate solution (within one second _or_ within 0.05°).

 Another limitation of NREL's spa sunrise/set routine is that it does not compute a sunrise/set event if _one_ of the two events does not